U.S. Stocks Set to Post Strong First-Half Gains

 ADVERTISEMENT

+The rise in stock prices in the first half of the year were buoyed by strong corporate earnings and the expectation that economic growth is picking up.
+However, some economic readings have come in softer than expected, even as consumer confidence has soared, causing some investors to question the longevity of the stock-market's gains.

+"The market's crafting a lot of excuses for why it's up the way that it is," said Michael Farr, president of the money management firm Farr, Miller & Washington, adding that the thing that worries him most about the stock-market's half-yearly gains is the lack of concern among clients.

-Treasury yields inched higher after data showed the Federal Reserve's preferred inflation gauge, the price index for personal-consumption expenditures, fell 0.1% in May from the prior month while personal-consumption expenditures increased a seasonally adjusted 0.1% in May from the prior month, the Commerce Department said.
+On Friday, data showed the Federal Reserve's preferred inflation gauge, the price index for personal-consumption expenditures, fell to the lowest level in six months.

+U.S. government bond yields continued to rise after the reading, with the yield on the 10-year Treasury note climbing to 2.282%, according to Tradeweb, from 2.270%.
+Still, the rise was modest compared with earlier in the week, when bond yields around the world jumped as central bank officials signaled they could be moving closer to withdrawing monetary stimulus.

+The Stoxx Europe 600 fell 0.3% on Friday, adding to its monthly losses.
+However, in the first six months of the year European stocks have fared well, with the Stoxx Europe 600 gaining 5%.

 Earlier, the global bond selloff had spread to Asia, pushing the yield on Japan's 10-year government bond to its highest in more than three months.

 Japan's Nikkei Stock Average fell below 20000 for the first time in two weeks before recovering to end down 0.9%.
-South Korea's Kospi edged down 0.2%, hit by a drop in Samsung, while Australia's S&P/ASX 200 slid 1.7% as major bank shares fell.

-Friday's stock weakness there might be the result of companies' "squaring up their books," on the last working day of the financial year for a large number of Australian companies, said Grant Williamson, a director at Hamilton Hindin Greene in New Zealand.
+Despite recent losses, the Nikkei ended the first half of the year up 4.8%.

 In currencies, the WSJ Dollar Index was recently up 0.1% following its lowest close since November.